University bursaries for UK Undergraduate and PGCE students who started their studies in 2006-2010

 How to apply for a bursary

 When you apply to Student Finance England, or equivalent assessing agency for a tuition fee loan, maintenance loan, or maintenance grant, you will provide the information necessary for us to work out how much bursary you're entitled to.
-About four weeks after the start of your course, the Financial Support Team will email you and let you know how much bursary you will receive.
+About four weeks after the start of your course, the Fees and Funding Team will email you and let you know how much bursary you will receive.

 Although the University bursary is assessed automatically, it is your responsibility to make sure that you have applied to Student Finance England, or equivalent funding body, and that you have been assessed correctly by the University.

-We can only assess you for the bursary during the current academic year, so if you are unsure of your eligibility, we advise that you contact the Financial Support Team for confirmation of your eligibility.
+We can only assess you for the bursary during the current academic year, so if you are unsure of your eligibility, we advise that you contact the Fees and Funding Team for confirmation of your eligibility.

 A Level equivalents